Centralia station (Washington): Service

 The station is served by two Amtrak lines with seven daily round trips.
 The Cascades travels from Seattle to Portland, Oregon, with six daily trips; several trips also continue south to Eugene, Oregon, and north to Vancouver, British Columbia.
 The Coast Starlight has one daily train through Centralia on its route between Seattle and Los Angeles.

 The station became a flag stop, or an on-demand stop for boarding or disembarking passengers, for Amtrak in June 1971.

 In 2017, Amtrak and WSDOT proposed to no longer provide staff for the depot, citing an increase in automated and online transactions by passengers.

 Background

 Railroad beginnings

 Northern Pacific Railroad (NPR) completed a rail line between Kalama and Olympia in 1872, connecting the city of Centerville to the region.
 The community was renamed to Centralia in 1883 and the rail company began building a rail bridge in 1890 over the Skookumchuck River near the town.
 As part of an agreement to connect the city with the newly constructed rail lines, the community was required to build a depot and provide NPR with a right of way.
 The city was to welcome Northern Pacific president, Henry Villard, in 1883.
-The depot was decorated with a large archway and a celebration was prepared.
-Villard's train passed by the station without stopping.
+The newly built station was decorated with a large archway and a celebration was prepared.
+Villard's train passed by the depot without stopping.